 Coronavirus (COVID-19) Update: We are fully operational and remote, we are available over the phone 8am-5pm Monday-Friday, available over email and able to provide services to our existing and future clients.
 More FAQs »

 English or Spanish

 Yes, you may be entitled to receive damages even if the car does not belong to you.
 However, you will have to prove that the component was unreasonably dangerous, that you were operating it as intended and were not aware of the defects, and that you suffered losses as a result of the accident.

-If you have been injured, you are entitled to compensation covering your medical, financial and emotional losses.
-However, you need the help of an experienced lawyer to prove liability and hold the car manufacturer responsible.
+If you have been injured, you are entitled to compensation covering your medical, financial, and emotional losses.
+However, you need the help of an experienced lawyer to prove liability and hold the appropriate party responsible.